jaromero/generator-beanpod/README.md

 ## Getting Started

 - Install dependencies: `npm install --global yo gulp bower`
-- Install the generator: `npm install --global generator-gulp-webapp`
+- Install the generator: `npm install --global generator-beanpod`
-- Run `yo gulp-webapp` to scaffold your webapp
+- Run `yo beanpod` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser
+- Run `gulp e2e` to run E2E tests in Firefox, or `gulp e2e:chrome` to use Chrome
 - Run `gulp` to build your webapp for production
 - Run `gulp serve:dist` to preview the production build